 Response Element Description ı and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
 SegmentCode A unique ID t hat identifies .
-SegmentParity Indicates which side of the street has odd numbers. nbers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by country. itry.
-HRV (Croa tia)-Not used StreetDataType The default search order rank of the database used to geocode the value of "1" indicates that the database is first in the default search indicates that the database is second in the default search order, a in the default search order, "2" The default d latabase search order is specified in the Management Console.
+SegmentParity Indicates which side of the street has odd numbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning of State/Province varies by cour itry.
+HRV (Croa tia)-Not used StreetDataType The default search order rank of the database used to geocode the address.
+A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
+The default d latabase search order is specified in the Management Console.
 StreetName For most countries, this contains the street name.
 StreetPrefix The type of street when the street type appears before the base street name.
 StreetSuffix The type of street when the street type appears after the base street name.
-TrailingDirectional Street directional that follows the street name.
+TrailingDirectional Street directi onal that follows the street name.
 UnitNumberHigh The highest unit number of the range in which the unit resides.